xiaoxiae/Robotics-Simplified-Website/docs/odometry/line-approximation.md

 ---

 # Line Approximation
-For our first approximation, let's make an assumption that will simplify our equations: instead of an arc, the robot will first turn an angle `ω`, and only then drive the distance `d` in a straight line:
+For our first approximation, let's make an assumption that will simplify our equations: instead of an arc, the robot will first turn an angle $$ω$$, and only then drive the distance $$d$$ in a straight line:

 ![Line Approximation]({{site.url}}/assets/images/odometry/line-approximation.png "Line Approximation")